5 Ways to Bring Out the Best in Everybody in Your School. Jasmine walked into the room with her feet shuffling.

 Visual Learning Visual literacy is no doubt a valuable 21st Century Skill where students are expected to “interpret, recognize, appreciate, and understand information presented through visible actions, objects and symbols.”
 Student memory of science content is accomplished primarily through practice, imagery and patterns.
 So, we plan lessons using interactive notebook templates, card sorts, task cards, video clips and visual games (to name a few) that target these memory tools and work to keep students engaged along the way.

 Student-centered teaching is teaching designed for the student.
 This means that planning often begins with the student in mind as opposed to a school policy or curriculum artifact, for example.
+Done well, it can disarm some of the more intimidating parts of academia, while also shortening the distance between the student and understanding.
 Management.
 Ahh, classroom management.

 Many of us tend to equate classroom management with discipline (and for that matter, to equate discipline with punishment, but that's another story).
 I see classroom management as the processes and procedures that are in place to mitigate the need for punishment, leaving discipline to cleave to its roots of "to follow. " Anything else is not classroom management.
 It’s damage control.
 Classroom management starts, for me, with very clear expectations, and firmly established procedures.
 Room Arrangement One of the goals of my room set-up is to minimize non-instructional interaction.
 There are clear procedures written on the whiteboard behind my desk for absentees, make up work, and getting extra help.

 The Teacher's Guide to Tech – Welcome to the end of tech overwhelm.
 Assessment.
 Grading.
 Chemistry.
 4 stages to connect with students.
 Task Card Corner: Using Task Cards in Interactive Notebooks.
-I have been debating using task cards in my interactive math notebooks (and I even started creating a few reflection task cards specifically for interactive notebooks before taking time to do some other projects).
+Using Mobile Phones in the Classroom: A Classroom Contract ~ Artful Artsy Amy.
+How 6 Secondary Teachers Keep Their Classrooms Organized.
+Ah, organization.

+It’s a coveted state, that’s for sure.
+But getting there can be far from easy.
+How To Grow Crystals - Science Notes and Projects.
+Growing crystals is a fun and educational science project.
+The Big List of Class Discussion Strategies.
 Listen to this article as a podcast episode: Podcast: Play in new window | Download (Duration: 38:22 — 53.1MB) Subscribe: iTunes | Android | The Teacher (as Designer)'s Tool Box.
 13 Free Planner Pages and Resources For Teachers.
 Even though it’s the end of the school year, the hunt for great resources never stops and one of the things that I have really been hunting for are teacher planner pages.

 13 Free Planner Pages and Resources For Teachers.
 Should Teachers Grade Homework?
 There are quite a few different views about whether or not homework should be graded.
 Some say absolutely not; others definitely yes.
 And still others choose to just give a completion grade but not grade the work itself.
 I suppose I’ve actually fallen into all three camps at different points.

 Paper Slide Videos - Guidelines.
 National Chemistry Week.
 National Chemistry Week 2013.
 National Chemistry Week Themes.
 How To Make Your Own Washi Tape Tutorial.
 This would be good for a classroom door!
 Spanish Teacher Blog - Throw Away Your Textbook!Ideas For a Fun & Focused Spanish Classroom.
 STEM Study Tips for Teens.
 7 Simple Ways to Use Technology With Purpose – A.J.
 JULIANI.
-Challenge Ideas.
-Using TED to Develop Presentation Skills - The Tech Classroom.
-Amazon.
-Amazon.